Early Registrant: $1,950

 Second, the program leverages the participants' ability to lead complex change by:

-Students who complete this program in conjunction with Cultivating a Strategic Mindset, a three-day program offered October 8-10, 2013 or March 18-20, 2014, will earn a Certificate in Business Leadership from The University of Georgia's Terry College of Business.
+Students who complete this program in conjunction with Cultivating a Strategic Mindset for Growth, a three-day program offered September 29 - October 1, 2014, will earn a Certificate in Business Leadership from The University of Georgia's Terry College of Business.

 Leading Through Change is structured to offer an intensive, two-day session, giving participants an opportunity to apply key methodologies and leadership techniques presented in the program to real-world challenges.